ItsLastDay/StackOverflow_Map/README.md

   `models/use_bhtsne` contains scripts that prepare data for using it in t-SNE, as well as a slightly rewritten version of [bhtsne](https://github.com/lvdmaaten/bhtsne).
   `visualization` folder holds the last part of the equation - the frontend.

+## Prerequisites

+Make sure you install every needed Python package from `requirements.txt`, e.g. via
+`pip3 install -r requirements.txt`
+(we use Python 3)
+Aside from Python, `C++ 11` is employed in time-critical places.
+Make sure you have a suitable compiler (e.g. `gcc`).
+The analysis is run via `Makefile`, so you need to have `make` installed.
+Our `Makefile` was tested on Ubuntu 16.04.

 ### Authors